-If you live in a unit that has failed the HQS inspection and the housing assistance payment (HAP) is under HAP abatement for 180 days or more, HPD will not require you to start the move process, or have the issue resolved, before January 1, 2021.
+If you live in a unit that has failed the HQS inspection and the housing assistance payment (HAP) is under HAP abatement (stopped payment) for 180 days or more, HPD will not require you to start the move process, or have the issue resolved, before June 30, 2021.

 If there is a life-threatening condition in your unit, call 311.

-HPD is delaying subsidy terminations under the following situations:
+HPD is continuing to delay subsidy terminations under the following situations: